2020 Canadian Folk Music Award winner (Traditional Singer of the Year, Rachel Davis)

-Còig is one of Atlantic Canada’s most exciting Celtic traditional groups made up of four accomplished multi-instrumentalists, Chrissy Crowley, Rachel Davis, Darren McMullen, and Jason Roach.
+Còig is one of Atlantic Canada’s most exciting Celtic traditional groups made up of accomplished multi-instrumentalists, Chrissy Crowley, Rachel Davis and Darren McMullen.
 With the fiery Celtic high-energy style as its musical core, Còig easily shifts between century-old tunes of past generations to original and upbeat compositions, featuring the band's range of over a dozen instruments (vocals, fiddles, piano, guitars, banjo, mandolin, viola, bouzouki, whistles, and more).
 With driving tunes, haunting songs and infectious energy, Còig is an unparalleled music force.

 The new album, Ashlar features 10 original compositions, covers and traditional tunes that offers a fresh and unique mix of four different talents.
 From lively sets to tender trad ballads to fabulous covers, Ashlar is full of surprises.
 The band is writing more, singing more, and having more fun than ever.
 Check out their take on the Gordon Lightfoot ‘60’s classic “Home From The Forest,” featuring vocals from Darren, and Rachel’s beautiful version of the Gaelic classic “O Luaidh.”
 It’s traditional for sure, but it’s performed in a lot of non-traditional ways.

-Còig’s music is a unique combination of influences that could only come from these four players.
+Còig’s music is a unique combination of influences that could only come from these players.

 The Cape Breton quartet have earned rave reviews from audiences around the world and an impressive list of credits for their recordings, ”Rove” (2017), “Carols” (2015) and “Five” (2014) including a Canadian Folk Music Award, a JUNO Award nomination and multiple East Coast Music Awards and Music Nova Scotia Awards.